|

 In Partnerships, the Laboratory for Student Success provides guidelines for parents and teachers who want to create a positive working partnership.
 Guides for teachers address creating positive communication, sharing report cards, and building healthy homework habits.
 Learn how teachers might frame a fabulous first conference!

-If you want to hold an informational event for parents that focuses on curriculum standards and don't know where to begin, Engaging Parents can help.
+If you want to hold an informational event for parents that focuses on curriculum standards and don't know where to begin, Engaging Parents (archived copy) can help.
 Download materials for a back-to-school night, a scavenger hunt, an open house, a standards forum, or a literacy fair.

 The North Central Regional Educational Laboratory discusses the critical issues of parents' working with schools through clear and concise articles in Parent and Family Involvement.
 Visit this resource to read more about building and supporting parent partnerships and creating a welcoming school climate.
 You will even discover how to set up a "parent center" in your school.